-The toxicity of nicotine to pets is discussed in the context of the effects on the environment below.
-If, as a result of the changes proposed in the Proposal, the use of nicotine pouches increases and cats and dogs, for example, are increasingly exposed to nicotine, there may be indirect effects on households in the form of veterinary expenses, for example.
+The toxicity of nicotine to pets has been discussed below in the context of impacts on the environment.
+If, as a result of the changes proposed in the Proposal, the use of nicotine pouches increases and cats and dogs, for example, are increasingly exposed to nicotine, there may be indirect effects on households, for example in the form of veterinary expenses.